International Legal Frameworks

 ILO Forced Labour Conventions

-The ILO Forced Labour Convention (No. 29), its 2014 Protocol, and the Abolition of Forced Labour Convention (No. 105) establish international standards for eliminating all forms of forced labor, a key component of human trafficking.
+The ILO Forced Labour Convention (No. 29), its 2014 Protocol, and the Abolition of Forced Labour Convention (No. 105) form the legal basis for addressing labor trafficking in international law.

 View